torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

      when data becomes available on a queue or channel
   C. allow drivers to manage hardware buffer pools

-The Linux DPIO driver consists of 3 primary components-- DPIO object driver-- fsl-mc driver that manages the DPIO object
+The GNU/Linux DPIO driver consists of 3 primary components-- DPIO object driver-- fsl-mc driver that manages the DPIO object

-   DPIO service-- provides APIs to other Linux drivers for services
+   DPIO service-- provides APIs to other GNU/Linux drivers for services

    QBman portal interface-- sends portal commands, gets responses::